FILTER BY TAG

 5. Replace each screw in its hole and tighten with a screwdriver until the cover is secure.
 To avoid damaging the terminal, do not over-tighten the screws.

-Connecting and Powering the PAX Terminal
+Connect and Power the PAX Terminal

 The fixed-lane PAX terminal does not have a battery and must be connected to a power source using the USB Type-C cable and the power source unit.
-Follow these steps to connect and power the PAX terminal.

 1. Insert the small plug on the USB Type-C cable into the Type-C port (power input) on the multifunctional connector cable.